pixee/docs/docs/codemods/java/pixee_java_harden-java-deserialization.md

 ## F.A.Q.

-### Why does this codemod require an OpenPixee dependency?
+### Why does this codemod require a Pixee dependency?

 We always prefer to use existing controls built into Java, or a control from a well-known and trusted community dependency.
 However, we cannot find any such control.
 If you know of one, [please let us know](https://pixee.ai/feedback/).